-Have you ever noticed that your dog is eating grass?
-Maybe you have, and that might have brought you concern, if not outright scare you.
+Have you ever noticed that your dog eating grass?
+Maybe you have, and that might have brought you concern, if not outright scared you.

-One of these is, just as people want to eat a variety of food regularly, dogs also want to add some variations to their diet.
+Just as people want to eat a variety of food regularly, dogs also want to add some variations to their diet.
 It is very common that we feed our dogs their usual dog food daily.
-When supplied with the same food every day, our furry pets get bored with the taste and look for something of a different flavor.
+When supplied with the same food every day, our furry pets get bored with the taste.
+They tend to look for something of a different flavor.

 Some dogs also tend to eat grass when they have an upset stomach.
 A dog eating grass frantically may be an indication that your pet is trying to induce vomiting.
 It is their means of getting rid of whatever it is that causes them stomach aches.

 Dogs also eat grass to find relief from nausea and digestive problems.
 When a dog’s stomach is bloated, it is normal to find them eating grass to soothe themselves.

 Some dogs eat grass as an instinctive behavior brought by inherited traits from wild ancestors.
 Primitive dogs in history have survived in the wild by eating anything that can satisfy their hunger.
 When they cannot find other animals to prey on, they would eat grass.